 Proceedings under the Domain Name Dispute Resolution Policy are decided by a panel of arbitrators from the World Intellectual Property Organization Arbitration and Mediation Centre (either one or three arbitrators, depending on the choice of the parties).
-They constitute a variation from the Uniform Dispute Resolution Policy (UDRP).
 The claimant will succeed if it can prove that the following procedural requirements are satisfied:

 - The domain name is identical or confusingly similar to a registered trademark or service mark, registered slogan, appellation of origin or reservas in which the complainant has rights;